.jpeg)

 Thankfully the South Korean government is understanding the need to educate its citizens in personal self care.

 The government's target is to reduce the suicide rate in the next 4 years.
 The current suicide rate in South Korea is almost going near to the suicide rate in Japan which is highest in the world.
+Success can only start when the stigma of mental health in South Korea and stress is recognized.
+Only then the country and its people can move forward in full capacity.

 1 Comments